-Miasya Bulger and Raphael Hotter have been named McGill’s recipients of the prestigious Schulich Leader Scholarship.
+Cyril Mani and Marin Schultz have been named McGill University’s recipients of the prestigious Schulich Leader Scholarship.

-This year, out of a pool of 350,000 potential candidates across Canada, 1,400 students were nominated, of which 50 received this celebrated award.
+Out of a pool of more than 300,000 potential candidates across Canada, 1,400 students were nominated, of whom 50 received this celebrated award.

 About Schulich Leader Scholarships Canada